Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 if we wait to make dinner until we're in camp, it'll be dark and we'd be swarmed by mosquitoes.

-Thunderstorm blew through while we were portaging.
+A thunderstorm blew through while we were portaging.
 Hazy overcast now.

 ![View downstream of Little Falls 2025-08-12 18:37](./attachments/202508121837-000.jpeg "View downstream of Little Falls 2025-08-12 18:37")